4lki/sockets-for-cordova/README.md

 Install this plugin simply by:

-`cordova plugin add package de.4lki.socketsforcordova `
+`cordova plugin add package de.alki.socketsforcordova `

 or you can use GIT repository for most recent version: